-Bruna Rangel Lima Shows Off Incredible Booty In Wide Mesh Cover-Up
+Bruna Rangel Lima Shows Off Incredible Booty In Revealing Mesh Cover-Up

-Brazilian Instagram sensation Bruna Rangel Lima flaunted her incredible assets to the delight of her 4 million followers on Wednesday evening.
+Instagram sensation Bruna Rangel Lima flaunted her incredible assets to the delight of her 4 million followers on Wednesday evening.
 The post racked up just shy of 25,000 likes in less than an hour after it was uploaded.

 The two images pictured the gorgeous model posed sunning herself on a balcony in a revealing tropical bikini and crisp white cover-up.